 Distributors should have capabilities and automation to quickly package proof-of-sale detail to submit for SPA pricing rebate credit from the manufacturer.
 If the manufacturer has defined a recommended format for this data submission, adhering to their standard will expedite the receipt of your earned rebate.

 It’s best to have a central system to track claims that have been submitted for status.
 If the manufacturing partner permits it, think about invoice payment deductions to manage cash associated with expected net price & revenue realization.
-Lastly, a best practice for distributors includes reporting to understand the volume of special pricing agreement deals, pricing decisions, and the status of deals and claims across the business and if relevant, the manufacturer partners with whom they work.
+Lastly, a best practice for distributors includes reporting to understand the volume of SPA deals, pricing decisions, and the status of deals and claims across the business and if relevant, the manufacturer partners with whom they work.

 Manufactures should offer a consistent claim receipt & validation process